 Part 2.
-Top 8 Ways to Fix iPad Keeps Restarting
+How to Fix an iPad that Keeps Restarting?

-Sometimes we need to have a test to track down the real reasons that cause the iPad keeps restarting over and over again.
+Sometimes we need to have a test to track down the real reasons that cause the iPad restarts randomly over and over again.
 The following are some of the methods that you can apply on both of your iPad, iPad Air, iPad Pro, and these should prevent your iPad from automatically restarting every now and then.
-Let's check them out:
+Let's check how to stop iPad from restarting: